ActualityAI/Chatbot-to-compare-multiple-PDF-documents-with-RAG-Chat-GPT-and-LlamaIndex/README.md

 The multiple sub questions in step one will all be colour coded so you can see what questions are being directed to what dataset and also what their response was.

-The final response (which is not colour coded) will then be displayed.
+The final response from step 2 (which is not colour coded) will then be displayed.

 For example try asking "which book is more surreal and why?"